Sponsored Project Administration - SPA

 Many sponsors provide notification of receipt of your proposal.
 The method is generally described in the application guidelines.
 SPA will contact a sponsor at the request of a Principal Investigator to determine the status of an application.

-Q: I submitted an application without going to SPA, Pre-Award Services and have an award; what do I do?
+Q: I submitted an application without going to SPA and have an award; what do I do?

 Contact your SPA Research Administrator as soon as possible so that the required paperwork can be processed and approvals obtained in order for UVM to accept the funds.